geojeff/busser/README.md

 know from experience or from use of Python on the backend.
 Although the Ruby community already may look to Abbot, which is written in Ruby, the style of programming in Waiter may be attractive, as for Python developers.
-All of that said with the caveat that the underlying async capabilities of node.js are celebrated in Waiter, so effort to learn or appreciate it may be required.
+All of that is said with the caveat that the underlying async capabilities of node.js are celebrated in Waiter, so effort to learn or appreciate it may be required.

 Eventual Installation